 How many times have you made a U-turn in areas you shouldn’t be or without being fully aware of our surroundings?
 You might feel that it’s not wrong but this move can cause a lot of repercussions and also threaten the safety of others in your surroundings.

-When making a U-turn in any situation or area, as a driver you need to have a clear view of your surroundings and what is happening.
+When making a U-turn in any situation or area, aas a driver. as a driver. you need to have a clear view of your surroundings and what is happening.
 Before making a U-turn, you need to make way for all pedestrians and vehicles in that particular direction.